chris271/aws-vuepress-pipeline/README.md

 1. [Clone this repo](https://github.com/chris271/aws-vuepress-pipeline)
 2. Run `yarn install` or `npm install`
 3. Run `yarn run dev` or `npm run dev` to run the VuePress site locally.
+3. Run `yarn run test` or `npm run dev` to run the unit tests located in `docs/.vuepress/components/__tests__`.

 ## Helpful links

 This site is built on [VuePress](https://vuepress.vuejs.org/).
 Please see their [Guide](https://vuepress.vuejs.org/guide/) for more information on how it works.

-The provided VuePress sample is based on [this repo](https://github.com/bencodezen/vuepress-starter-kit) with adjustments.
+The provided VuePress sample is based on [this repository](https://github.com/bencodezen/vuepress-starter-kit) with adjustments.